 Professor Savic (FREng, FICE, FCIWEM, FIWA, MASCE, CEng) is the UK's first Professor of Hydroinformatics having held this post at the University of Exeter since 2001.
 His research interests cover the interdisciplinary field of Hydroinformatics.

-Prof. Ed Keedwell is an Associate Professor in Computer Science.
+Professor Keedwell is Professor of Artificial Intelligence.
 He joined the Computer Science discipline in 2006 having previously been a Research Fellow in the Centre for Water Systems and was appointed as a lecturer in Computer Science in 2009.

 Herman Mahmoud is a Research Fellow in the Centre for Water Systems, College of Engineering and Physical Sciences, University of Exeter.
 Herman graduated at the University of Dohuk in 2010 with MSc degree in Water Resources Engineering, and obtained his PhD in Engineering at the University of Exeter.